Analogue inputs and outputs

 At all Domat modules, analogue inputs are separated from all the other parts of the module.
 However, a set of basic rules should be kept:

-- resistance (passive) sensors should be connected directly to the module input terminals AIx, AIGND.
-Do not use common grounding terminals in the panel.
+- resistance (passive) sensors should be connected directly to the module input terminals AIx, AIGND or AIC.
 In case of incorrect grounding, the voltage drop at the active input peripherials wiring may influence the passive temperature sensors.
 The sensors then show values up to 10 – 20 K higher than the real temperature.

 Analogue grounds connection: left: correct, right: incorrect – the bold part of the conductor carries a voltage caused by the powering current of the active pressure sensor.
 The voltage brings a measuring error to the passive temperature sensor input.